If you’re new to TEFL, then also check out our introduction to teaching English abroad with TEFL article!

 How will students know about you?
 Why should they choose you to be their teacher, rather than someone else?

-You can also add yourself to websites which are specifically designed to help students and teachers to connect to each other.
+You can also add yourself to websites that are specifically designed to help students and teachers to connect with each other.

 6. Build your experience and confidence.